fiinix/fiinix.github.io/_posts/2013/02/2013-02-11-taking-responsibility-confessions-of-a-web-designer.md

 date: 2013-02-11T22:47:00+00:00
 author: Carlos
 layout: post
-tags: ["Web Design"]
+tags: [Web design, Accessibility]
-category: personal
+category: Industry
 excerpt: "In which I refuse to do what I'm told at work, to make the web a better place for everyone."
 ---
 Today I was asked to put blinking text into a website.
 Today I had to make a choice.
 Live with the consequences of knowing that I've contributed to making the internet a worse place or refuse.